-DigiCert archives copies of Public Keys in accordance with Section 5.5 and per the associated CP requirements.
+DigiCert archives copies of Public Keys in accordance with Section 5.5 and per the associated CP requirements or other program documentation.

 6.3.2 Certificate Operational Periods and Key Pair Usage Periods

 The certificate validity period (i.e., certificate operational period and key pair usage period) are set to the time limits set forth in the relevant certificate profile.